||Mr M R Chapman

 We look forward to seeing members, villagers and visitors to Theydon on the walks which are all FREE.

-All walks start from the Village Hall in Coppice Row, are at a moderate pace and last about 2 hours, well controlled dogs on leads are welcomed on all the walks except for the 11th May.
+All walks start from the Village Hall in Coppice Row, are at a moderate pace and last about 2 hours, well controlled dogs on leads are welcomed on all the currently listed walks.
 Please note on Sundays the car park at the village hall is usually closed, but there is parking nearby.

 The Preservation Society are also now starting to make details of their walks available as pdf's and the first two available are: